 We support our clients in identifying the challenges that they may want to confront in therapy.
 We also strive to make access to therapy as attainable as possible by lifting constraints that might keep someone from accessing therapy and do our best to meet clients where they are.

-- In the Home For many of our clients, services in their homes remove barriers including lack of transportation, childcare needs, physical health, time flexibility, and other struggles due to limited resources.
+For many of our clients, meeting in their homes remove barriers including lack of transportation, childcare needs, physical health, time flexibility and other struggles due to limited resources.

-- The Family Institute Offices Given the resources, some clients will choose to access support in the TFI offices.
+Some clients may choose to come to The Family Institute offices.
 This option offers a different kind of confidentiality and privacy.